 Speaking on a range of different partnership models were members of the Schools Together Group steering group:

 - Christina Astin is Head of Partnerships at The King’s School, Canterbury and Chair of the Schools Together Group.
 She introduced the session and outlined the work of the Group.

 - Sarah Butterworth with Jan Balon: Sarah is Community Partnerships Director at Highgate School and is heavily involved in the school’s project to establish The London Academy of Excellence in Tottenham; Jan is the Principal-Designate who will be leading the school when it opens in the autumn.
 They spoke of the challenges and rewards of setting up a new school.

 - Harry Chapman is Director of Partnerships and Outreach at King’s College School, Wimbledon.
 The variety and reach of the programme Harry has run for over a decade is the envy of many schools.
-He talked about the reasons for King’s Wimbledon’s engagement with state schools, what works well, and focused on a particularly successful drama-based project, a film of which features in the presentation and can be accessed here.
+He talked about the reasons for King’s Wimbledon’s engagement with state schools, what works well, and focused on a particularly successful drama-based project.

 - Nicki Mattin, Principal of Spires Academy near Canterbury, spoke about partnerships working only if both schools appreciate the benefit they gain; partnerships should never be seen as one school 'helping' another.
 She said "we all wish the same for our children: we want them to be streetwise enough to feel comfortable on the No. 10 bus, and sophisticated enough to feel comfortable visiting No.10 Downing Street".

 Join mailing list: To sign up to the Schools Together Group mailing list please email email@example.com.

 The Schools Together Group is a nationwide group of those in state and independent schools with an interest in inter-school partnerships: "Harnessing the power of partnerships for the benefit of children".